 All residencies are sponsored by the Flemish government.

-Artists pay a fee of 155 euro per week for the use of the studio and accomodation.
+Artists pay a fee per week for the use of the studio and accomodation.
 General and research residencies cost 350 euros per week, essay residencies 175 euros per week, regular school residencies cost 500 to 900 euros per week per group.
 These fees cover accommodation, use of and support in the workshops and basic materials.

 Apply via the form on their website.
 There is no application fee.
 Selection will be made known max. two weeks after the respective deadlines.
 Artistic out-of-the-box mentalities and multidisciplinary approaches are encouraged.